LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

     **NOTE:** The group needs to have SAML configured.

+* [ ] (gitlab.com) Verify that 2FA is setup on the admin user.

+* [ ] (gitlab.com) Verify that the the admin user's `Projects limit` is set to 0 (https://gitlab.com/admin/users/<admin_user>/edit).
+This should have been set at account creation.
+If it wasn't, please verify that the issue template for the admin user creation includes this verbiage

 * [ ] Create one-off Personal Access Tokens (PATs) for the Admin user account on the source and destination instance.
   * The PATs should have an expiry date of the estimated last day (wave) of the migration.
   * [ ] (gitlab.com) Inform SIRT about every Admin token creation and/or user impersonation.